microsoft/codespace-features/src/external-repository/NOTES.md

 providing a Git credential helper that does not conflict with the one that is installed by Codespaces for the primary repository.

-For Azure DevOps repositories, this installs a companion VSCode extension that installs a Git credential helper that uses the web browser to perform an OAuth 2.0 authentication process.
+For Azure DevOps repositories, this installs a companion VSCode extension that provides a Git credential helper that uses the web browser to perform an OAuth 2.0 authentication process.